DataSQRL/sqrl-k8s/README.md

-# SQRL Compiler Kubernetes Profile
+# SQRL Kubernetes Resources

-This project provides a profile for the SQRL compiler to generate Helm charts and `values.yaml` files for deploying your SQRL pipeline to a Kubernetes cluster.
-Follow the instructions below to set up your Kubernetes cluster, compile your project, and deploy using Helm.
+This repository includes helm charts to deploy datasqrl stack on kubernetes.

 ## Table of Contents